datamade/django-councilmatic/README.rst

 The `Councilmatic family <http://www.councilmatic.org/>`_ includes:

 - Philly Councilmatic (the original and first Councilmatic, by Mjumbe Poe, an important predecessor to DataMade's django-councilmatic)
-- Chicago Councilmatic (launched and built on django-councilmatic)
+- Chicago Councilmatic
-- New York City Councilmatic (launched and built on django-councilmatic)
+- New York City Councilmatic
-- Los Angeles Metro Board (launched and built on django-councilmatic)
+- Los Angeles Metro Board

 Councilmatic in your city
 ----